Taming the Waterhemp Beast With Cover Crops

 To minimize the economic impact of this potent weed, farmers have turned to a variety of expensive chemical cocktails.
 As waterhemp has developed resistance to new herbicide products, however, the chemical approach to control is becoming costlier, more complex and less effective.
 One tool to fight waterhemp that deserves a second look is cover crops.

-In the spring when it’s time to kill the cereal rye, it’s important to do so in a way that results in the most biomass.
-Remember, biomass is the key to suppressing summer annual weeds like waterhemp.
-With corn, you don’t have much leeway, since the general recommendation is to terminate the cover crop 10-14 days before planting.
+In the spring when it’s time to kill the cereal rye, farmers conducting research through PFI’s Cooperators’ Program have found that waiting to terminate results in the most biomass – and biomass is the key to suppressing summer annual weeds like waterhemp.
+With corn, there’s less leeway, since the general recommendation is to terminate the cover crop 10-14 days before planting.
 Soybeans are more forgiving, however: You can kill the cereal rye before or shortly after planting soybeans with no yield risk.
 This flexibility allows for a longer growth period and can make a big difference when controlling weeds.

 Jack Boyer, who farms near Reinbeck in Grundy County, can vouch for the benefits of waiting to terminate his rye.
 For the past few years, he has conducted research on his farm looking at different cover crop termination dates ahead of soybeans.
 In 2015, Jack waited until the day after seeding soybeans (May 19 that year) to terminate his rye.
 He found no yield drop – and he got nearly 8,000 pounds of dry matter per acre in those research strips.
 While he was pleased with these results, the research yielded an unexpected discovery.
 “The most interesting part of the trial was the improved control of waterhemp in the cover crop areas versus the no-cover areas,” Jack says.

-The quantity of biomass Jack gleaned that year is more than enough to suppress any type of weed, according to Andrea Basche, a soil scientist from University of Nebraska Lincoln.
+The quantity of biomass Jack saw that year is more than enough to suppress any type of weed, according to PFI member Andrea Basche, an agronomy professor at University of Nebraska Lincoln.
 Andrea recently completed a study that looked at the amount of biomass growth needed for weed control in a continuous corn system.
 She found that just 3,300-3,600 pounds of rye biomass per acre reduced both weed density and weed biomass by more than 90 percent.
 The cover crops in her study were planted from mid-September to mid-October and were terminated with herbicides in mid-April.
 In 2017, Andrea conducted a meta-analysis looking at the impacts of continuous living cover on soil hydrology.
 In the published research, she observed: “Across the Corn Belt, experiments show that cover crops are generally more effective at reducing weed biomass compared to weed density.
 This suggests that cover crops may be more beneficial from the standpoint of controlling the size of weeds, and therefore the efficacy of an herbicide program.”

 Combining cover crops and herbicides can be an effective strategy against aggressive weeds like waterhemp.
-When using herbicides, start with a pre-emergent, soil-residual herbicide.
-These herbicides are important because they remain active in the soil for an extended period of time and are able to act on weeds that may germinate after application.
+When using herbicides, many farmers start with a pre-emergent, soil-residual herbicide.
+These herbicides remain active in the soil for an extended time and are able to act on weeds that may germinate after application.
 This is especially important when fighting summer annuals in a field with heavy cover crop biomass.
 With soil-residual herbicides, the chemistry remains effective against the targeted weeds at the soil level instead of getting caught up on the cover crop biomass.
-If you plan to terminate your cover crop later, consider mixing both your pre-emergent and the herbicide you’ve chosen to kill your cover crop, and applying at the same time.
-Make sure you are also using a full rate when applying to get the most coverage.
+When planning to terminate their cover crop later, many farmers opt to mix their pre-emergent with the herbicide they’ve chosen to kill their cover crop, applying both at the same time.

-An effective post-emergent herbicide is also important to help manage waterhemp and other challenging weeds.
-To minimize the risk of encouraging herbicide-resistant weeds, use best practices when selecting herbicides.
-This includes varying your mode of action from year to year.
-When terminating your cover crop, you can also consider avoiding herbicides completely: A roller-crimper effectively bends and lays the cover crop flat on the ground.
+An effective post-emergent herbicide can also help to manage waterhemp and other challenging weeds.
+To minimize the risk of encouraging herbicide-resistant weeds, weed experts recommend following best practices such as varying your mode of action from year to year when selecting herbicides.
+Some farmers also opt to avoid herbicides completely when terminating their cover crop.
+A roller-crimper, for instance, effectively breaks the stalks to kill the cover crop and lays it flat on the ground.
 To learn more, read the 2017 PFI research report “Rolling Cover Crops and Soybean Row-Width.”
-Scott Shriver, of Jefferson, participated in this research, which explored soybean planting dates compared to date of a roller-crimped cover crop.
+Scott Shriver, of Jefferson, participated in this research, which explored soybean planting dates compared to the date of a roller-crimped cover crop.

 Other tools used

-In the era of herbicide-resistant weeds, cover crops are arguably the best way to manage problematic weeds like waterhemp.
+In the era of herbicide-resistant weeds, cover crops represent a new way to manage problematic weeds like waterhemp.
 But other techniques – like increasing the cash crop seeding rate and planting narrower rows – can be used along with cover crops to provide even better weed suppression.
 “My wide 38-inch rows don’t help matters,” Dennis says, referring to weed control.
 Decreasing row width reduces the amount of land and nutrients weeds have to grow, creating an effective weed management tool.
 Similarly, a higher cash crop seeding rate creates a thicker stand that leaves less room for weeds to take hold.

 Over time, these simple practices can make a big impact in the fight against waterhemp.
 They can also be used to suppress other problematic weeds, such as Palmer amaranth, a more aggressive relative of waterhemp that was first confirmed in Iowa in 2013 and is now believed to be present in all 99 counties.
 Although still less prevalent in the Midwest than waterhemp, Palmer amaranth is bigger and more competitive than waterhemp, and has the potential to significantly affect crop yields.

 The best way to manage any weed is to understand what it is and where it’s coming from.
 Patience and active weed monitoring are also key.
 “Changing weed pressure takes time,” Dennis says.
 “I still add a pre-emerge to the burndown and then see what happens.
 I, too, am looking for something other than Group 14 or Group 15 herbicides to rely on.”
-In the meantime, Dennis is working diligently toward his goal of using cover crops as a major part of his weed control strategy while improving his soil.
+In the meantime, Dennis is working toward his goal of using cover crops as part of his weed control strategy while improving the health of his soil.

-Since the challenge of managing herbicide-resistant weeds will only increase, reducing a weed’s ability to survive by planting cover crops and coupling that with other techniques is one of the best ways to confront this complex problem.
-This strategy can not only help break the cycle of resistance, it gives you more control over a reality that’s here to stay.
+Since the challenge of managing herbicide-resistant weeds will only increase, reducing a weed’s ability to survive by planting cover crops and coupling that with other techniques can offer a multifaceted approach to confronting this complex problem.
+This strategy can not only help break the cycle of resistance, it can give you more control over a reality that’s here to stay.